 If you vote via the Internet, by telephone or by mailing a Proxy Card, we will vote your shares as you direct.
 For the election of directors (Item 1), you can specify whether your shares should be voted for all, some or none of the nominees for director listed.
 For the ratification of our Audit Committee's appointment of BDO USA, LLP as our independent registered public accounting firm (Item 2), you may vote "for" or "against" the ratification, or you may abstain from voting on the ratification.
 For the proposal regarding an advisory vote on Named Executive Officer compensation (Item 3), you may vote "for" or "against" the proposal, or you may abstain from voting.
-For the proposal regarding an advisory vote on the frequency of future advisory votes on Named Executive Officer compensation (Item 4), you may vote for options of every "year", every "two years" or every "three years," or you may abstain from voting.

 You may revoke or change a previously delivered proxy at any time before the Annual Meeting by delivering another proxy with a later date, by voting again via the Internet or by telephone, or by delivering written notice of revocation of your proxy to the corporate Secretary of the Company at the Company's principal executive offices before the beginning of the Annual Meeting.
 You may also revoke your proxy by attending the Annual Meeting and voting in person, although attendance at the Annual Meeting will not, in and of itself, revoke a valid proxy that was previously delivered.
 If you hold shares through a bank or brokerage firm, you must contact that bank or brokerage firm to revoke any prior voting instructions.
 You may also vote in person at the Annual Meeting if you obtain a legal proxy as described above.
-Unless properly revoked, properly executed and delivered proxies that are received before the Annual Meeting's adjournment will be voted in accordance with the directions provided and if no directions are provided on such properly executed and delivered proxy, those shares will be voted by one of the individuals named on your proxy card as recommended by the Board of Directors, as stated in this Proxy Statement and in the Notice of Internet Availability of Proxy Materials, specifically (1) in favor of our nominees for directors; (2) in favor of the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2017; (3) in favor of Named Executive Officer compensation as disclosed in this Proxy Statement; and (4) in favor of future advisory votes on Named Executive Officer compensation to be held every year.
+Unless properly revoked, properly executed and delivered proxies that are received before the Annual Meeting's adjournment will be voted in accordance with the directions provided and if no directions are provided on such properly executed and delivered proxy, those shares will be voted by one of the individuals named on your proxy card as recommended by the Board of Directors, as stated in this Proxy Statement and in the Notice of Internet Availability of Proxy Materials, specifically (1) in favor of our nominees for directors; (2) in favor of the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018; and (3) in favor of Named Executive Officer compensation as disclosed in this Proxy Statement.
 If you wish to give a proxy to someone other than those named on the proxy card, you should cross out those names and insert the name(s) of not more than three people, to whom you wish to give your proxy.

 Who can vote?
-Only stockholders of record as of the close of business on March 23, 2017, the ("Record Date"), are entitled to vote.
-On that day, approximately 35,574,803 shares of common stock were outstanding and eligible to vote, and there were 147 record holders.
+Only stockholders of record as of the close of business on March 19, 2018, the ("Record Date"), are entitled to vote.
+On that day, approximately 35,656,119 shares of common stock were outstanding and eligible to vote, and there were 149 record holders.
 Each share is entitled to one vote on each matter presented at the Annual Meeting.
-A list of stockholders eligible to vote will be available at the offices of H&E Equipment Services, Inc., 7500 Pecue Lane, Baton Rouge, Louisiana 70809 beginning May 8, 2017.
+A list of stockholders eligible to vote will be available at the offices of H&E Equipment Services, Inc., 7500 Pecue Lane, Baton Rouge, Louisiana 70809 beginning May 4, 2018.
 Stockholders may examine this list during normal business hours for any purpose relating to the Annual Meeting by contacting the Secretary of the Company.